 Dear friends,

-Without brushing your teeth
+Without brushing my teeth

 You can't go to sleep.